olivernn/lunr-site/source/guides/upgrading.html.md

 ---
 # Upgrading

 The 2.x versions of Lunr have a similar interface to previous versions and therefore upgrading shouldn't require large changes in how searches are performed.
-There are however differences in how indexes are built and serialised, as well as how the interface required of pipeline functions.
+There are differences in how indexes are built and serialised, and the interface required of pipeline functions.
 This guide will cover the major differences and show how to upgrade.

 ## Index Definition

 Document fields and document references are defined in the same way, with the `field` and `ref` methods.
-Unlike in the 0.x and 1.x versions of Lunr though, field boosts are _not_ defined at build time, but are applied at search time.
+Unlike the 0.x and 1.x versions of Lunr, field boosts are _not_ defined at build time, and instead are applied at search time.

 For example, a 0.x/1.x index with field boosts might be defined like this: